mtvector/GhostOfMT/README.md

 * SegRegPar

-    * A parallelized version of Ning Leng's Segmented Regression implementation, modified to fix problems with endpoints
+    * A parallelized version of Ning Leng's Segmented Regression implementation, modified to fix problems with endpoints.
+Mostly the same as Rhonda's Trendy Package